Will there be a second series of The Umbrella Academy on Netflix?

 — Umbrella Academy (@UmbrellaAcad) April 2, 2019

-“We have no idea because Netflix holds all their numbers really close.
-But they are very excited.”

-If another series does happen, Way is determined to avoid the Netflix series overtaking the comic books – as has happened with the latter series of Game of Thrones.
+Comic book series co-creator Way is determined to avoid the Netflix series overtaking the books – as has happened with the latter series of Game of Thrones.

 “The goal for us is to stay ahead of the show,” Way said, “and since we’re on series three [of the comics], we are now ahead of the show.
 So that’s a good thing.
 The idea with the comic is to go right from series three, take a three-to-four-month break, then go right into series four.
 That is kind of our schedule to keep us on track.
 So there is story there and it’s all planned out.”